RonAlfi/Project/README.md

 <a id='section2'></a>
 ### 2. Internet prices and usage precentage around the world

-Examine Which region of the world pays the most for internet and which region pays the least.
+Examine which region of the world pays the most for internet and which region pays the least.

 ```python